w-A-L-L-e/anykey-bootloader/README.md

 ```

+So this compiles already and generates our bootloader hex with a more recent avr-gcc than the previous releases.
+We adjusted the makefile, and added the lufa libraries with correct version for it to compile with a simple make in the Caterina folder.
-So this compiles already, we're now ready to make our modifications and most likely release a seperate folder for anykey specific much like the lilypad has done in the past...
+We're now ready to make our modifications and most likely release a seperate folder for anykey specific code much like the lilypad has done in the past.

-We've included the correct lufa version that is necessary to compile easily.
-In the original arduino git this is referenced and to be downloaded seperately.
+In the original arduino git the lufa libraries are referenced and needed tracking down to be able to do a succesful build.
+Furthermore the hex file now needs to be prepended with a minimal sketch and combined in a full 32k image for flashing.